Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-05-01-test-content.md

 <b>Podcasts</b>

 <b>Communities</b>
+- DataTau - an aggregator of data science content where people can upvote the best selection of data science content.
+- Machine learning subreddit
+- Data is beautiful subreddit – Redditors posts cool apps and visualizations they’ve build and a lot of them are inspiring.
+Sometimes they even post their GitHub!
+- Kaggle’s online forums
+- KDNuggets
+- Meetup.com – Join meetups in your city!
+- Evenbrite – Go to events near you.

 While I have officially began my journey towards becoming a data scientist, there won’t ever be an endpoint.
 Due to the rapid pace of development in this industry, I believe data scientist are on a never-ending journey of continuous learning.
 I hope this article has been useful to those of you considering a career change and for those who are deciding on how you’ll transition.